barbarer/py4e-int/_sources/lists/MixedupCode.rst

     :adaptive:

     The following program segment should first replace the last item of the list "months" with "November" then append "December" to the end of the list.
+For example, if "months" consists of ["January", "March", "June", "August", "October"], then the returned list should be ["January", "March", "June", "August", "November", "December"].
 But, the blocks have been mixed up and include extra blocks that aren't needed in the solution.
     -----
     def mixed_months():
     =====